turingschool/curriculum/source/projects/black_thursday/iteration_4.markdown

 sa.top_buyers(x) #=> [customer, customer, customer]
 ```

-Be able to find which merchant the customers bought the most items from:
+Be able to find which merchant the customer bought the most items from:

 ```rb
 sa = SalesAnalyst.new